 Carbon Dioxide - CO2 - Recovery & Liquefaction

-Capturing and producing carbon dioxide as a commercial product requires that it be recovered and purified from a relatively high-volume, CO2-rich gas stream; typically streams contains a high percentage of carbon dioxide created as an unavoidable byproduct.
+Capturing and producing carbon dioxide as a commercial product requires that it be recovered and purified from a relatively high-volume, CO2-rich gas stream; typically streams which contain a high percentage of carbon dioxide created as a byproduct.
 The most common sources of carbon dioxide feedstock to commercially viable liquid carbon dioxide plants are hydrogen plants, ammonia plants, corn-to-ethanol plants, and breweries.
-Stack
+Removal of carbon

-concentration of CO2 and the presence of undesirable compounds which
+concentration of CO2 in the source gas and the presence of undesirable compounds which

 may create taste, odor, or even health issues if not completely removed.